 Report on the Hope Foundation Sponsored 2008 –09 Summer Research Studentships in the University of Auckland

-During the 2007-2008 University vacation, The Foundation sponsored two students from the Faculty of Medical and Health Sciences at The University of Auckland, to enable them to undertake specific academic research.
+During the 2008 – 2009 University vacation the HOPE Foundation sponsored two students, one from the Department of Psychological Medicine and the other from the Department of Medicine, University of Auckland, to enable them to undertake specific academic research.

-Joel and Farrah.
-Along with their supervisors, presented the results of their research at the Auckland Branch of the NZ Association of Gerontology in May.
-The audience comprised health professionals and Friends and supporters of The HOPE Foundation.
+The results of this research were presented at the May meeting of the Auckland Branch of the NZAssociation of Gerontology.
+The audience comprised health professionals and the Friends and supporters of the HOPE Foundation.

 You can also help by

 - Spreading the word about what we do / share this newsletter

 - Donating your time to the Friends Supporters to help with fundraising and committee work

 - Encouraging your children and grandchildren to invest in their futures by donating time and money (a baby girl born today has a 1 in 3 chance of living to 100 , a boy 1 in 4 and is likely to be fitter and healthier–think about the implications of that)